MANCHESTER, New Hampshire (AP) -- The third Democratic presidential debate opened with an apology and ended with compliments.

 A day after a rancorous dispute over a breach of private campaign data by Vermont Sen. Bernie Sanders' campaign roiled the Democratic Party, a political truce between Hillary Clinton and Sanders largely held -- even as Sanders' aides seemed itching for a more aggressive confrontation with the front-runner.

-Mindful of the grassroots support she'll need to fuel a general election bid should she capture the nomination, Clinton accepted his apology, instead, keeping her criticism carefully aimed at her Republican rivals -- particularly businessman Donald Trump.
+Clinton accepted his apology, instead, keeping her criticism carefully aimed at her Republican rivals -- particularly businessman Donald Trump.